synthesizer-project/synference/README.md

 ```

-This is just a basic example to get you started. synference is highly flexible and can be adapted to a wide range of use cases in simulation-based inference for SED fitting.
+This is just a basic example to get you started.
+Synference is highly flexible and can be adapted to a wide range of use cases in simulation-based inference for SED fitting.

 ### Documentation

-Work in progress.
+Documentation for Synference is available at [synthesizer-project.github.io/synference](https://synthesizer-project.github.io/synference/).
+The documentation includes installation instructions, tutorials, API references, and examples to help you get started with using Synference for your own projects.

 ### Contributing

-We welcome contributions to synference!
+We welcome contributions to Synference!
 If you have suggestions, bug reports, or would like to contribute code, please open an issue or submit a pull request on GitHub.
 Please see our [Code of Conduct](CODE_OF_CONDUCT.md) for more details on how to contribute and interact with the community.

 ### License
 This project is licensed under the GNU General Public License v3.0 (GPLv3).
 See the [LICENSE](LICENSE) file for details.
 This means you can use, modify, and distribute the code freely, but any derivative works must also be open source and distributed under the same license.
-We warn users that this software is offered "as is", without any warranty or guarantee of fitness for a particular purpose. synference is under active development, and therefore may change in the future.
+We warn users that this software is offered "as is", without any warranty or guarantee of fitness for a particular purpose.
+Synference is under active development, and therefore may change in the future.